 What is Cloud DLP?

-Cloud data loss prevention (DLP) helps keep an organisation’s sensitive or critical information safe from cyber attacks, insider threats and accidental exposure.
+Cloud data loss prevention (DLP) helps keep an organization’s sensitive or critical information safe from cyber attacks, insider threats and accidental exposure.
 Cloud DLP solutions provide visibility and protection for sensitive data in SaaS and IaaS applications.
-Cloud based DLP is a primary capability of a Cloud Access Security Broker (CASB).
+Cloud DLP is a primary capability of a Cloud Access Security Broker (CASB).